VITALES

 Titicaca Lake contaminated, obsolete oxidation plant Puno

-The Challenge: A Crisis Threatening a Millennial Legacy
+The Challenge: A Crisis with a documented threshold

-• A Living Cultural Heritage: The way of life of the Uros culture, Guardians of the Lake for over 3,500 years, whose material existence depends on the totora reeds and the lake's healthy waters.
+The Uros — Guardians of the Lake for over 3,500 years — sustain their entire material existence on the totora reed beds and the lake's waters.
+Their continuity is inseparable from the lake's health.

 More Biodiversity